hyperledger/iroha-2-docs/src/guide/rust.md

 ## 1. Iroha 2 Client Setup

 In this part we shall cover the main things to look out for if you want to use Iroha 2.
-Instead of providing the complete basics, we shall assume knowledge of the most widely used concepts, explain what’s unusual about Iroha 2 specifically, and provide a step-by-step guide to creating your own `rust` client for it.
+Instead of providing the complete basics, we shall assume knowledge of the most widely used concepts, explain what’s unusual about Iroha 2 specifically, and provide a step-by-step guide to creating your own Rust client for it.

-We assume that you know how to create a new package, and have basic understanding of the fundamental `rust` code: `async` functions, `enum` types, traits and borrowing/ownership, as well as usage of the libraries that we also use: `serde`, `tokio`, `tracing` etc. If you don't feel comfortable with any of the above, we recommend consulting [the Rust book](https://doc.rust-lang.org/stable/book/) and [docs.rs](https://docs.rs/).
+We assume that you know how to create a new package, and have basic understanding of the fundamental Rust code: `async` functions, `enum` types, traits and borrowing/ownership, as well as usage of the libraries that we also use: `serde`, `tokio`, `tracing` etc. If you don't feel comfortable with any of the above, we recommend consulting [the Rust book](https://doc.rust-lang.org/stable/book/) and [docs.rs](https://docs.rs/).

 Iroha 2 makes extensive use of [workspaces](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html) (or crates), that go in a domain-first order.
 What that means is that instead of having a global _constants_ crate, we have a crate for the blockchain data model (`iroha_data_model`), a crate with cryptographic primitives `iroha_crypto` and so on.
 These, _individually_ have a module for constants.